Mr-Mathias-F/Chrysochromulina-leadbeateri-growth-rates/README.md

 ## Datasets used in high-throughput _Chrysochromulina leadbeateri_ (HTCL) growth rate experiments ##

+## Data analysis ##

+All files used for data processing, analysis and Arduino light panel programming are in the 'analysis' folder.

 ### **HTCL_dataset_metadata.csv** / **HTCL_dataset_metadata.xlsx** ###

 Dataset with _Chrysochromulina leadbeateri_ chlorophyll-a measurement with full metadata.